2 - Upload Data

 You will see that in the Status column, the text changes to “Uploading…” for the first transcript.
 The progress bar progresses, and once it’s complete, the next transcript changes to “Transferring”, and so on.

-7. While the files are uploading, click the online help link next to the upload transcript batch link you clicked above and read the conditions that must be met in order to use the batch uploader.
+7. While the files are uploading, click the online help link next to the upload transcript batch link you used above and read the conditions that must be met in order to use the batch uploader.

 8. Once the uploader is finished, you can verify that all the transcripts are there by selecting the transcripts option on the menu in LaBB-CAT.